DrErfinder/SmartReload/README.md

 ```html
 <script src="/SmartReload.js"></script>
 ```
-3. Make sure you have jQuery installed.
+3. Make sure you have jQuery + js-cookie installed.

 ## Compatibility
 Has been testet on Windwos